Cute group of preschool friends lying on the grass and smiling, having a good time together

 9. Make things together using different materials, even recycled items you already have like paper towel tubes or egg cartons.

-10. Play guessing games, like I spy, with your child.
+10. Play guessing games like I spy.

 11. Encourage pretend play, especially with other children.